 Agriculture -- History -- Maine

 Academic Affairs.
-Dean, College Of Natural Science, Forestry, And Agriculture.
+Dean, College Of Natural Sciences, Forestry, And Agriculture.
 Maine Agricultural & Forest Experiment Station (University Of Maine) Records

 1200 Nina Cheney, interviewed by Michael Chaney, summer 1978, Alna, Maine.
 54 pp. Tape: 1 1/2 hrs. w/ cat. & trans.
 Cheney, 80, talks about Alna area history, farming, and Dr. A. M. Card.
 Text: catalog and transcript.
 Recording: T 1259 1 1/2 hours.

 Academic Affairs.
 Dean, College of Natural Sciences, Forestry, and Agriculture.
 Page Farm and Home Museum (University of Maine) Records